devstopfix/mimic-board/README.md

 # mimic-board

-Simulates the logical layout of a software system
+Simulation of the logical layout of a software system